5l1v3r1/dagobah/README.md

 # How works:
 Ideally a Cloudwatch event is triggered the lambda every XXX with the account, role, and inventory type (all) to collect.
 The lambda gets the cloudwatch and iterates the accounts/role/inventory to start querying the AWS EC2 API with boto3 (not extra charges for use) and for different resources, an additional analyzer is triggered to get context information like:
-  - wazuh information
+  - wazuh information (comming soon)
-  - time to live
+  - running time EC2
   - security group rule status (open/closed)
 Each result is stored in the inventory index of elasticsearch.

+# Future integrations:
+- lambda functions
+- aws elb/nlb
+- dns route53
+- iam / trustadvisor
+- s3 buckets
+- eks/fargate
+- transit-gateways
+- api gateway